 Authors: Corey Bassett, Kara Donahue and Ryan Gilpin.
 Tree Care for Birds is a program of the WCISA.
 This document provides essential guidance for the tree care and landscape industry on minimizing impacts to wildlife and managing habitats during tree work.
 With many species in decline due to habitat loss, the role of urban foresters in creating and maintaining habitats is crucial.
 Most tree care professionals aim to act responsibly, and this document offers a framework, including regional examples from Arizona, California, Hawaii, and Nevada, to help minimize wildlife impacts.
 While compliance is voluntary, these Best Management Practices (BMPs) are designed to support wildlife conservation and help professionals navigate complex federal, state, and local regulations without imposing new rules.

-For more resources, follow this link to our Technical Information Sheets!
+For more resources, follow this link to our FREE Technical Information Sheets!